Pedestrian Attribute Recognition: A Survey: Future Research Directions

 \subsection{Deep Generative Models for Data Augmentation}

-In recent years, the deep generative models have achieve great progress and many algorithms are proposed, such as: pixel-CNN \cite{van2016conditional}, pixel-RNN \cite{van2016pixelRNN}, VAE \cite{doersch2016tutorial}, GAN \cite{goodfellow2014generative}.
+In recent years, the deep generative models have achieved great progress and many algorithms are proposed, such as: pixel-CNN \cite{van2016conditional}, pixel-RNN \cite{van2016pixelRNN}, VAE \cite{doersch2016tutorial}, GAN \cite{goodfellow2014generative}.
 Recent works like the progressive GAN \cite{karras2017progressive} and bigGAN \cite{brock2018largebigGAN} even make people feel shocked about the image generated by these algorithms.
-One intuitive research direction is how can we use deep generative models to handle the issues of low-quality person images or unbalanced data distribution?
+One intuitive research direction is how can we use deep generative models to handle the issues of low-quality person images or unbalanced data distribution.

-There are already many researches focus on image generation with the guidance of text, attribute or pose information \cite{ma2017poseGAN, qian2018poseGAN, yan2016attribute2image, fu2016texttoimage, zhang2017stackgan}.
+There are already many types of research focusing on image generation with the guidance of text, attribute, or pose information \cite{ma2017poseGAN, qian2018poseGAN, yan2016attribute2image, fu2016texttoimage, zhang2017stackgan}.
 The generated images can be used in many other tasks for data augmentation, for example, object detection \cite{wang2017afastrcnn}, person re-identification \cite{zheng2017unlabeledREIDgan}, visual tracking \cite{wang2018sint++}, \emph{et al.} GAM \cite{fabbri2017generative} also attempt to generate high-resolution images for person attributes recognition.
-It is also worthy to design new algorithms to generate pedestrian images according to given attributes to augment the training data.
+It is also worth designing new algorithms to generate pedestrian images according to given attributes to augment the training data.